-Ladders and scaffolds are traditional tools that have been used for working at heights for decades.
+Comparatively, ladders are traditional tools that have been used for working at heights for decades.
 Modern advancements and increased industrial demands have pushed the envelope for what these tools can do safely, and have brought mechanical aerial lifts to the market.
-There are so many reasons to choose aerial lifts vs. ladders for a wide array of elevated jobs, with two of the main points being increased safety and capabilities.

 Aerial lifts are made from metal or reinforced fiberglass and feature a sturdy base that carries the weight of the extendable boom arm or platform with strength and durability.
 Workers do not depend on their own positioning skills to ensure the safety of an aerial lift, nor can their weight alone risk the stability of the lift.

 While it is important for aerial lift operators to keep in mind weight limitations, it’s even more imperative for work on ladders, which can buckle at the slightest weight overload.
-Industrial ladders can hold up to 300 pounds while many aerial lifts can hold as much as 1,000 pounds safely.
-Aerial lifts are made for withstanding the weight of workers as well as their equipment and tools.
+Industrial ladders can hold up to 300 pounds while many aerial lifts can hold as much as 1,000 lbs. safely.
+In fact, aerial lifts are made for withstanding the weight of workers as well as their equipment and tools.